videlais/Unofficial-Ink-Cookbook/Chapter14/index.md

 ## Working with the Ink API

-In the previous part, the Ink function `Continue()` was used to load and return the next text chunk.
+In the previous part, the Ink function *Continue()* was used to load and return the next text chunk.
 It is one of many functions that are exposed as part of using a Story object.

 ### Working with *canContinue*

-The previous example Ink code was not very complicated.
+The previous example, the Ink code was not very complicated.
 It had some initial text and two choices as part of that block.

 This is an example Ink file.